classgraph/classgraph/README.md

 public List<String> getNamesOfMetaAnnotationsOnAnnotation(
     Class<?> annotation | String annotationName)
 ```

+Properties of the annotation scanning API:

+1. There are convenience methods for matching classes that have **AnyOf** a given list of annotations/meta-annotations (an **OR** operator), and methods for matching classes that have **AllOf** a given list of annotations/meta-annotations (an **AND** operator).
+2. The method `getNamesOfClassesWithAnnotation()` (which maps from an annotation/meta-annotation to classes it annotates/meta-annotates) is the inverse of the method `getNamesOfAnnotationsOnClass()` (which maps from a class to annotations/meta-annotations on the class; this is related to `Class.getAnnotations()` in the Java reflections API, but it returns not just direct annotations on a class, but also meta-annotations that are in the transitive closure of the annotation graph, starting at the class of interest).
+3. The method `getNamesOfAnnotationsWithMetaAnnotation()` (which maps from meta-annotations to annotations they meta-annotate) is the inverse of the method `getNamesOfMetaAnnotationsOnAnnotation()` (which maps from annotations to the meta-annotations that annotate them; this also follows the transitive closure of the annotation graph, starting at an annotation of interest).

 ### 5. Fetching the constant initializer values of static final fields